Serie A, soccer clubs clash in Italy amid coronavirus chaos

 “I invite everyone to think as Serie A, not as individual clubs.”

+Later Sunday, the Lega also announced the postponement of Sampdoria's match at home to Hellas Verona.
+The President of the Liguria regional government had earlier said Monday's match would be played without fans.

-Lega Serie A announced on Sunday that it has called an emergency assembly for Wednesday to “examine the consequences the governmental measures related to coronavirus have had on the fixture list.”
+The Lega has called an emergency assembly for Wednesday to “examine the consequences the governmental measures related to coronavirus have had on the fixture list.”

-There have been 29 deaths from the COVID-19 illness in Italy and more than 1,100 people have tested positive, almost all in the country’s north.
+But the Serie A season was thrown further into chaos on Sunday when the Italian government issued a new decree extending the suspension of all sporting events in Lombardy, Veneto and Emilia-Romagna until March 8.

+Authorities said the total number of people infected in Italy had risen to 1,694, a 50% jump from just 24 hours earlier.
+Five more people infected with the virus have died, bringing the deaths in Italy to 34, while 83 people have fully recovered.

 With clusters of virus infections in the Lombardy and Veneto regions, the biggest fixture lost from the Serie A program was Juventus' home game Sunday against Inter Milan in Turin — a match known as the Derby d'Italia, or Italy's derby.

 That match and the other four games affected were set to be played in a stadium with no fans to comply with the ban on sporting events imposed by the government.
-That ban is set to end in three of the six regions in which it has been imposed on Sunday at midnight, with Piedmont (which includes Turin) one of the three to have restrictions lifted.
+Piedmont (which includes Turin) was one of the regions where restrictions end on Sunday at midnight.

 Marotta attacked the league’s decision but Dal Pino said on Sunday that Inter had refused another option offered to the clubs.